codebyh/technical-writings/design-patterns/details.md

 - The anti-corruption layer can be permanent or retired after migration.
 - Note: Adding new component (service) creates latency overhead, scaling decisions, new service management & maintenance, integration into monitoring, release, configuration processes.

+## Backends for Frontends
+Create separate backend services to be consumed by specific front applications or interfaces.

+### Why?
+(Problem)
+- Development cycle starts with single backend service for the frontend service.
+But as the user base grows this might lead to following scenarios
+    - If this backend becomes a shared or general purpose serving multiple clients with different needs and specifications.
+Example mobile vs web need different performance, screen size and display limitations.
+    - Modifying a single interface needs validation from different teams, clients increasing effort on a single deployable resource.
+    - Multiple teams owning different interfaces on same backend.service create development bottlenecks and becomes harder to manage.
+    - An alternative language is better suited for the backend of a different user interface.

+### How?
+(Solution)
+- Create a backend per user interface (as each front end interface has different requirements).
+Fine-tune the behavior and performance of each backend.
+- Backends aligning with different frontend interfaces give respective teams autonomy, choice of language and faster development process.
+- Note: Can cause code duplication and a new setup of backend services.

 ## CQRS
 ## Compute Resource Consolidation
 ## External Configuration Store